MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 The engine is designed to index free-text ([string](kusto/query/scalar-data-types/string.md)) and JSON-like ([dynamic](kusto/query/scalar-data-types/dynamic.md)) columns at line speed.
 The indexes maintain a level of granularity that enables evaluation of parts of the query based on the index without scanning the data.

-Moreover, continuous background optimization of extents through merging improves compression and indexing, ensuring efficient storage and low query latency.
+Continuous background optimization of extents through merging improves compression and indexing, ensuring efficient storage and low query latency.
 Once extents reach a certain size, only the indexes are merged to enhance query performance without compromising efficiency.
 For more information, see [Merge policy](kusto/management/mergepolicy.md).

 ## Column compression